Prit2341/Windows-Manager/README.md

 Windows Manager is a utility tool designed to simplify and automate various file management tasks on the Windows operating system.
-It provides four key functionalities to help users maintain their files and optimize storage space efficiently.
+It provides six key functionalities to help users maintain their files and optimize storage space efficiently and become more productive.

 ## Table of Contents
 - [About](#about)